 Whether you choose a screen or not, video footage can be viewed on any computer monitor by inserting the Micro SD card with a SD card adaptor.

 4. Size, Shape and Colour

 The smaller the Dash Cam the less distracting it will be on the windscreen.
 Most good Dash Cams are the size of a credit card if not smaller.
 Blackvue Dash Cams have a very stealthy and unobtrusive cylindrical form.
 You want the Dash Cam to fit behind your rear view mirror as much as possible.
 A matt black finish is the most popular choice as it blends in with the windscreen.
 Opt for Dash Cams without shiny accents as these can reflect light and cause distraction to the driver or obstruction in the video footage.
-Generally suction mounts are more bulky than adhesive mounts.
+Generally suction mounts are longer and more bulky than adhesive mounts.

 5. Night time recording quality